Nozbe/Michael.team/README.md

 ## Created in Jekyll with a nice structure.

-Michael has fallen in love with Jekyll and now he's migrating all his stuff there.
-It started with [Nozbe.team](https://nozbe.team), later [NoOffice.org](https://NoOffice.org), [iPadOnly](https://ipadonly.com) and now his own blog.
+I've fallen in love with Jekyll and now I'm migrating all of my stuff there.
+It started with [Nozbe.team](https://nozbe.team), later [NoOffice.org](https://NoOffice.org), [iPadOnly](https://ipadonly.com) and now this blog.

-- it's based on No Office blog
+- it's based on No Office blog / book / site structure and minimalist style
+- it's inspired by Derek Sievers and his minimalist site
-- it'll have texts of all his books in /books folder - we'll start with "It's All About Passion".
+- it'll have texts of all my books in /books folder - we'll start with "It's All About  Passion".
-- it'll have languge stuff in /pl and /es folders.
+- it'll support minimal, vanilla JS only when needed.
+No jQuery or anything like this.

-## To-do
+## Cheat sheet

-- create a list of files that can't be used (like about, now, etc.)
-- split PL/EN with blog posts, categories, indexes, tags and RSS
-- no blog in ES so far... not needed yet.
+### 1. Every post will have the following additional parameters:
+- cover - the image name of the cover image going behind the H1 (optional)
+- img - main image name of the site/post but NOT the one behind H1
+- title - can be also done using the first H1 in the file
-- import all the iMagazine blog posts
+- subtitle - for the blog posts (optional)
+- tags (which are defined in data/main.yml) - I'm planning on using only defined tags

+### 2. The structure of the site will be very simple:
+- main page with basic info, search field and the first blog post - (later) the first blog post will be pulled using AJAX and later it will lead to infinite scroll of the main page
-- get images of these blog posts ready
+- archive with list of blog posts
-- adjust styling based on this stuff

-## Issues

-- Paginate doesn't support categories, so I've decided to do this:
-- main page (until I do infinite scrolling) will load the first 10 articles and then a link to the archives (which will be done correctly, sorted by year and month) - EN by y+m, PL + ES by y
-- tag pages will load first 10 nice (image, description, etc) and more just with titles
-- need to standardize query for posts, as include with lang as param
+- tag page with list of blog posts and an option to "start reading" - where it loads the first article and later loads more and more in infinite scroll
+- pages of stuff I care about
+- redirection from michael.gratis
+- /books/ - with books to read online